header_image

 Closures and Detours

-The City of Tulsa maintains a map of major street closures, for events, maintenance, and emergencies, and the Oklahoma Dept. of Transportation does the same for highways.
+The City of Tulsa maintains a map of traffic flow, and the Oklahoma Dept. of Transportation does the same for highways.

 Public Transportation